-- Cambria Hotel – Affordable highly rated hotel with rooftop terrace located between Midtown and Chelsea.
+- Cambria Hotel – Highly rated cheap hotel with rooftop terrace located between Midtown and Chelsea.

 Want to read our full guide on NYC hotels?
 If you’re not sure which NYC neighborhood or hotel to stay in yet, read our popular guide on exactly where to stay in New York City to suit your itinerary.

 4. What Is The New York City Food Scene Like In April?

 April is a fantastic time to be out and about eating food in New York City.

 The weather is beginning to warm, which means outdoor dining becomes more comfortable and you’ll see the streets fill with tables right outside restaurants and cafes.

 Grabbing a slice of classic NYC pizza on the go and devouring a delicious breakfast bagel with your coffee at a tiny outdoor table along 35th street are unmissable experiences for your April visit to New York.

 One place you can’t miss is Smorgasburg, which is the largest weekly open air food market in America.
 Every weekend, dozens of vendors set up food stalls in Williamsburg, Prospect Park and the World Trade Center for thousands to sample a wide range of tasty treats.